-How Bill Wyman Became the First Rolling Stones Member to Go Solo
+How Bill Wyman Became the First Rolling Stone to Go Solo

 Recorded from November 1973 to February 1974, the album featured a host of all-stars and blue-chip studio session men including Leon Russell, Lowell George, Dr. John, Dallas Taylor, Danny Kortchmar and a Southern guitar player named Wayne Perkins who, a year or so later, found himself vying for the slot as Mick Taylor's replacement in the Stones.
 (The job, of course, went to Ron Wood.)

 Wyman put the sessions together soon after the Rolling Stones finished the tumultuous and highly regarded 1973 European tour in support of Goats Head Soup.
 He booked studios in both Northern and Southern California, producing the album himself with assistance from engineers Howard Albert and Ron Albert.
 Monkey Grip was not a huge critical smash but did it garner positive reviews.

 "Bill Wyman is here with a portfolio of nine songs, most of which are so bloody commercial that makes you wonder why the hell his writing ability hasn't been utilized before," New Musical Express said.
 "Wyman once and for all puts paid to the theory that he's just a poker-faced mute."

 Meanwhile, Cashbox said "Bill has long been considered one of the finest rock bassists in the world and his lines are classic.
 This is powerful, dynamic and an impressive step for the artist."
 Then there was Sounds magazine which raved, “Monkey Grip is easily the best thing to have appeared on Rolling Stones Records.”

 Watch Bill Wyman Perform Solo